 When choosing the length of the rod, the measurement needs to be done from bracket to bracket.
 The one thing you must remember in this case is that rods are expandable and while they are offered in sizes of 10”, 11” and 12” they can be cut to a custom size or can be joined together for greater length.

 For a room that has real low ceilings, the illusion of height can be added if you place the drapery rod very close to the ceiling.
 For a fuller layered look of the fabric, that gives you a fuller and more dramatic window treatment it is best to purchase a double rod!
 The fabric must be 2 to 4 times more than that of the length of the window’s measurement for a full and rich look.

 A point to remember – lightweight sheer fabric gives you a lightweight treatment, so it might be essential to purchase more fabric than needed to get your desired look!

 Hiring professional help

-If you do not have the required expertise in measuring for your curtains, you can always hire professional help from Lerner Interiors that shall also provide you with professional guidance for choice of curtains.
+If you do not have the required expertise in measuring for your curtains, you can always hire professional help from Lerner Interiors that shall also provide you with professional guidance for choice of curtains in Toronto.